brainpower/bp-letsenc/README.md

 you've got an account key <br>
 and you've created the CSR preferably using `create-cert` before calling this.

-See `cron_letsencrypt_renew.sh` for an example of automatic renewing using this.
+See `cron_letsencrypt_renew.sh` for an example of automatic renewing.

 After this you can point your services configuration to the certificate using the following path:<br>
 `$xbasedir/<certname>/live/`<br>